Español

 People with multiple myeloma often have low levels of the normal antibodies (immunoglobulins) needed to fight infection.
 This can lead to a weakened immune system and lung and/or sinus infections that keep coming back.

-The level of antibodies in a person’s blood can be tested, and if it’s low, antibodies from donors can be given into a vein (IV) to raise the levels and help prevent infections.
+The levels of antibodies in your blood can be tested.
+If these are low, antibodies from donors can be given into a vein (IV) to raise your levels and help prevent infections.
 These antibodies are called intravenous immunoglobulin (IVIG).
-IVIG is often given once a month at first, but it may be given less often based on blood tests of antibody levels.

-Antibiotics are often given during the first few months of treatment, either to help prevent infections or to treat existing infections.
+Antibiotics are often given during the first few months of treatment for multiple myeloma, either to help prevent infections or to treat existing infections.

 Certain vaccines are also often recommended to help lower the risk of some types of infections in people with multiple myeloma.

 Some people develop low red blood cell counts (anemia) from multiple myeloma or its treatment.
-They might feel tired, lightheaded, or short of breath, especially when active.
+If this happens to you, you might feel tired, lightheaded, or short of breath, especially when active.
 Anemia that’s causing symptoms can be treated with blood transfusions.
 These are often given on an outpatient basis.

-Epoetin alfa (Epogen, Procrit, and other brand names) and darbepoetin alfa (Aranesp) are drugs that can help improve low red blood cell counts and reduce the need for blood transfusions in some people who are getting chemotherapy.
-But these drugs aren't used much in people with multiple myeloma because some studies have suggested people don't do as well on these medicines.
+Drugs called growth factors, like epoetin alfa (Epogen, Procrit, and other brand names) and darbepoetin alfa (Aranesp), can help improve low red blood cell counts and reduce the need for blood transfusions in some people who get chemotherapy.
+These drugs aren't used much in people with multiple myeloma because some studies have suggested people don't do as well on these medicines.

 In some people with multiple myeloma, certain myeloma proteins can build up in the blood, causing it to thicken and interfering with circulation.
 This is called hyperviscosity.